-Lab grown diamonds are gaining attention and popularity lately for a number of reasons.
+Lab grown diamonds are gaining attention and popularity amongst prospective diamond buyers and the general public lately for a number of reasons.

 In this guide, we outline the pros and cons of lab grown diamonds compared to naturally mined diamonds and other types of diamonds.